nicholassull/animal-shelter-api/README.md

 > http://localhost:5000/
 * Copy this URL into your browser to be directed to the swagger documentation page.
   * If you receive an error, try http://localhost:5001/ instead.
-* By clicking the Animals button, a list of different endpoints will be shown.
+* By clicking the large Animals button, a list of different endpoints will be shown.
 These endpoints are the different ways a user can interact with the API.
-### Example
+### Example 1 - GET All
-* A user wants to
+* We want to get a list of all animals currently at the shelter.
+How would we do that?
+* Click the first GET endpoint with the URL '/Animals'.
+This will show a dropdown menu with the various possible search parameters.
+Since we want a list of all animals in the shelter, we can ignore the parameters for now.
+* Click the 'Try it out' button.
+Then, click 'Execute'.
+* In the 'Response Body' bellow, we can now see the details on each animal currently registered within the database.
+* Experiment further by filling in the different search parameters, like maximum age, sex, and type (cat or dog).

 ## Known Bugs